Atelier User Guide

 For MCP servers not available as npm/pip packages, you can deploy a custom Docker image:

-- Build or pull the image (
+- Build or pull the image for your cluster’s architecture (

-linux/amd64), import it into the cluster:
+linux/amd64orlinux/arm64), import it into the cluster:

 docker save mcp-my-server:latest | gzip > /tmp/mcp-my-server.tar.gzrsync -az /tmp/mcp-my-server.tar.gz atelier@<cluster-ip>:/tmp/ssh atelier@<cluster-ip> "\ sudo k3s ctr images import /tmp/mcp-my-server.tar.gz \ && sudo k3s ctr images tag docker.io/library/mcp-my-server:latest \ registry.atelier.local/mcp-my-server:latest"- In Settings > MCP Servers, click + Add MCP server > Docker image tab.